Revanth-Munirathinam/simple-cypress-web-test-automation/README.md

   Then I validate order details for 1 quantity of "The Rainbow" book at 124 dollars with a discount of 10.0 When I delete the existing record
   Then I validate the record is successfully deleted

+Test Reports:
+  After the execution is completed, we can see the report under cypress/results/mochawesome*.json